CSCfi/csc-user-guide/docs/apps/star.md

 cd $SCRATCH/starjob1
 STAR --genomeDir $SCRATCH/star-genomes --readFilesIn my_reads.fastq
 ```
 The default parameters, that STAR uses, are typical for mapping 2x76 or 2x101 Illumina reads to the human genome.
-In Puhti-rhel8 the default parameter settings are available in file:
+In Puhti the default parameter settings are available in file:
 ```text
 /appl/soft/bio/star/STAR-2.7.2a/source/parametersDefault
 ```
-In Puhti-rhel8, all heavier computing tasks should be executed as batch jobs.
+In Puhti, all heavier computing tasks should be executed as batch jobs.
 In batch jobs you can also utilize thread based
 parallelization.
 Bellow is a sample batch job file for STAR.
 The job uses six computing cores from a single computing node.
 The memory reservation is 24 GB (4GB/core * 6 cores).
 Note that you must change the _--account_ setting to match you poject.
 ```text